Learnosity/learnosity-sdk-php/README.md

 Include this package into your own codebase to ease integration with any of the Learnosity APIs.

-This SDK should run on PHP 5.6 and is compatible with PHP 7.
+This SDK should run on PHP 7 and 8.

 ## Installation